 The ground rumbled under Jerome's feet and heaved, sending him sprawling headlong onto the white cobblestones now stained with ash and blood.
-Dairen strode into the courtyard before the sundial.
+Dairen, another of the Keepers who had joined the Transcendents strode into the courtyard before the sundial.

-Jerome scrambled to his feet just as a jet of indigo fire surged toward him to join the blast of red light Llaith cast at him.
+Jerome scrambled to his feet just as a jet of indigo fire roiled toward him to join the blast of red light Llaith cast at him.
 In desperation, Jerome called for the power of the stones.
 They flared and intercepted the power of the Keepers, but he was driven back.
 They were too strong.
-He might have been able to withstand one, but two?
+He might have been able to withstand one.
+But two?

 Panic gripped his throat.
 "Dhara," he whispered.
 He couldn't leave her to this.
-He lashed out with the power of the stones and then fled across the courtyard to the section of the temple where he and Dhara had their living quarters.
+He lashed out with the power of the stones and fled across the courtyard to the section of the temple where he and Dhara had their living quarters.
 He had to get her and the children away.
 Then he would return to die, for die he must.

-To his horror, he found the doors of the homes of the Chosen forced open, bent on their hinges, charred and smoking.
-The odor of burning wood filled the corridor.
+To his horror, he found the doors of the homes of the Chosen forced open, bent inward on their hinges, charred and smoking.
+The odor of burning wood and roasting flesh filled the corridor.
 Terror gripped his throat.
 Had he sent Dhara into the path of the Keepers?